 Freight Shipping (LTL): What to Expect

-We know freight shipping can feel a little intimidating, but we’ve got you.
-Here’s a clear breakdown of what to expect and how to get your tile order delivered without stress or surprises.
+Freight shipping can feel unfamiliar, but it’s a straightforward process.
+And we’re here to make it simple!
+Below, you’ll find a clear overview of what to expect, how to prepare, and how to ensure your tile order arrives safely and smoothly.
 For the full details, check out our Shipping Policy.

 The Basics

-Here’s a breakdown of the LTL (Less-than-Truckload) shipping process for most residential and some commercial deliveries
+Here’s a breakdown of the LTL shipping process for most residential and some commercial deliveries:

 LTL Shipping Process